Why Do I Compare Myself to Others

 Instead, it shows up as a feeling:

-Over time, these thoughts start to feel like facts, even though they are not.
+Over time, these thoughts can start to feel true simply because they are repeated so often.

 They are interpretations shaped by what you focus on.

 When your attention is constantly on what others are doing, it becomes harder to stay connected to your own path.
-And when that happens, even real progress can start to feel invisible.
+And when that happens, even genuine progress can feel invisible because your attention is always focused on how far someone else has gone.

 This is why comparison can feel so convincing.